nourlcn/nourlcn.github.com/_posts/2010-10-30-linux-how-to.md

 ---
-title: !binary |
-  TGludXjnmoTlv6vmjbfplK7lkozkuLvopoHlkb3ku6Q=
+title:  linux how to
 type: post
 layout: post
 tags: